jhoward321/mlbtv-remote/README.md

 ## Usage

 After following the setup steps, the server is ready to accept http requests.
+Below I've listed some of the most useful commands.

 #### Get current day's game schedule:
 ```